deniswsrosa/liquicouch/README.md

 runner.execute();         //  ------> starts migration changesets
 ```

-Above examples provide minimal configuration. `Mongobee` object provides some other possibilities (setters) to make the tool more flexible:
+Above examples provide minimal configuration. `Liquicouch` object provides some other possibilities (setters) to make the tool more flexible:

 ```java
 runner.setChangelogCollectionName(logColName);   // default is dbchangelog, collection with applied change sets